TangoSEO/seorepairlab/src/content/pages/english/terms-conditions.md

 ### User Accounts

-If you create an account on our Website, you are responsible for maintaining the confidentiality of your login credentials.
-You agree to notify us immediately of any unauthorized use of your account.
-We reserve the right to terminate accounts that violate these Terms.
+If you create an account on my Website, you are responsible for maintaining the confidentiality of your login credentials.
+You agree to notify me immediately of any unauthorized use of your account.
+I reserve the right to terminate accounts that violate these Terms.

 ### Intellectual Property